What is SSH Port Forwarding?

 The first thing that you need to do is to install an SSH client on your computer.
 If you're using a Mac, you can try installing OpenSSH, and if you use a Windows machine, PuTTY is a good option.
 After installation has been completed, open the ssh client of your choice.

-The next thing that we need to do is open up a connection on our computer's sshl application or a command prompt/shell.
-To start off I would recommend using one of your own servers, but you can also use any other server as long as its SSH service is running and you have permission to login.
+Next, we must open a connection on our computer's SSH application or a command prompt/shell.
+We recommend using one of your own servers, but you can also use any other server if its SSH service is running and you have permission to log in.

-The first thing that you will be prompted for is your username and then it will ask your password.
+You will be prompted for your username and password.
 Once logged in successfully, PuTTY should show a black screen with one line of text on the screen.

 Security Risks Related to Using SSH